Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

 It should be recommend to implement a security process and monitoring for B2B invitation of your users to other tenants.
 Unfortunately the tenantID of the inviting tenant seems not be included in the sign-in logs to the "Microsoft Invitation Acceptance Portal".
 So it's hard to detect the tenantID of the inviting tenant on a early stage in the invited tenant.
-Invitation process (incl. who has invited the user) can be audited in the inviting tenant very easily (check the Audit and sign-in logs during your tests).
+Invitation process (incl. who has invited the user) can be audited in the inviting tenant very easily (included in "Audit" and "Sign-in"-logs).

 *Note: Have a look on the "[Tenant restrictions](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/tenant-restrictions)" feature if you want to define a list of tenants that are permitted to access (requires proxy HTTP header insertion and TLS interception).*